kailash-manasarovar/statement/docs/timeline/2025/september.md

     - I myself am fully done with them.
     - I've been waiting for apologies for years already.
     - There's more important stuff to be getting on with than pandering to perverts and their supporters.
+    - I make ask him stuff though.
+That seems to be a good idea.